-Cutaneous T-cell lymphoma (CTCL) is an orphan disease.
+Cutaneous T-cell lymphoma (CTCL) is a rare form of blood cancer that presents initially in the skin and is classified as an orphan disease.
 Remetinostat is expected to be an important additional treatment option for patients who suffer from this cancer, and the dermatologists who treat them.

 Mechanism of Action

-Remetinostat is a novel histone deacetylase inhibitor (HDAC) being developed for topical use for the treatment of CTCL.
-It was designed to be active in the skin in order to treat the disease, but to be rapidly broken down and inactivated in blood, in order to limit the adverse effects associated with systemic exposure to HDAC inhibitors.
+According to the US National Cancer Institute mycosis fungoides (MF) is the most common type of CTCL.
+Remetinostat is a novel histone deacetylase inhibitor (HDAC) that Medivir develops for topical use for the treatment of early-stage MF/CTCL.
+It was designed to be effective in the skin in order to treat the disease, but to be rapidly broken down and inactivated in blood, in order to limit the adverse effects associated with systemically administered HDAC inhibitors.

 CTCL is an orphan disease in both the US and Europe.
 The annual incidence is 1,000-3,000 and has an estimated prevalence in the US of ~20,000, with similar numbers of patients in EU5.
 Approximately 75% of CTCL patients have early stage (IA-IIA) disease.
 In the early stages of CTCL the disease is confined to the skin and is predominantly indolent, with most patients remaining in this stage of disease for many years.
 While disease progression is slow for most patients with early-stage CTCL, their tumours result in significant morbidity and quality of life issues, including clinically significant pruritus (itch).
 Since they remain in this stage for an extended period they usually require long-term treatment.
 The 1st line of treatment for these patients is topical steroids of increasing strength.
 2nd line treatment options are limited once steroids become ineffective, or when their side effects become limiting.
 The second-line options lack sustained efficacy and/or tolerability and are often highly irritating.
 Consequently there is a substantial level of unmet need in patients whose lesions are not responding to current therapy or who continue to experience side effects like clinically significant pruritus, especially for continuous and extended treatment over large lesion areas.
 Remetinostat is expected to have the potential to capture a significant market share based on its clinical profile balancing efficacy, safety and tolerability.